 A lower CPA indicates that ecommerce is acquiring customers more cost-effectively.
 It directly impacts profitability and operational efficiency.

 Webgility simplifies ecommerce accounting by automating financial processes across multiple sales channels like Shopify, Amazon, and eBay.
-It integrates with your online store’s accounting software like QuickBooks and NetSuite to provide real-time sales, expenses, inventory, and tax updates.
+It integrates with your online store’s accounting software like QuickBooks and Xero to provide real-time sales, expenses, inventory, and tax updates.

-This tool supports accurate reconciliation of payments and fees, while its automated tax reporting helps businesses comply with varying state and international tax laws.
+It supports accurate reconciliation of payments and fees, while its automated tax reporting helps businesses comply with varying state and international tax laws.

 The platform also streamlines inventory management, order tracking, and profitability analysis, saving time and reducing errors.